microsoft/api-guidelines/graph/GuidelinesGraph.md

 \- Developer friendly via consistent naming, patterns, and web standards (HTTP, REST, JSON)

-\- Efficient and cost-effective
+\- Efficient and cost-effective.

-\- Work well with SDKs in many programming languages
+\- Work well with SDKs in many programming languages.

-\- Sustainable & versionable via clear API contracts .
+\- Sustainable & versionable via clear API contracts.

 The Microsoft Graph guidelines are an extension of the Microsoft REST API guidelines.
 Readers are assumed also be reading the Microsoft REST API